 Jess and her team provide the Board, Executive Leadership Team (ELT), Ministers and other key stakeholders with quality and well-timed information and advice.
 This team is responsible for organisational governance and oversight, including secretariat support for Board and key internal committees.
 Teams that make up this group are:

-Joe and his team are responsible for regulatory oversight of organisations, aircraft, aircraft products, individuals, airspace, aerodromes and aviation-related infrastructure.
+Catherine and her team are responsible for regulatory oversight of organisations, aircraft, aircraft products, individuals, airspace, aerodromes and aviation-related infrastructure.
 They make sure aviation safety system participants meet safety standards and have systems and practices in place to successfully manage safety risks.
 Teams that make up this group are:

 The Aviation Security Group is responsible for managing the aviation security system, as part of the wider national security and international system.
 This includes assessing and responding to aviation security threats, identifying vulnerabilities and reducing risks.
 Their regulatory oversight also includes delivering security outcomes and activities at security-designated airports, including aviation security screening.
 Teams that make up this group are:

-Warwick is Acting as DCE with responsibility for AvSec, the Aviation Security Support team and the Operational Quality Assurance team.
-David Willing, the Manager of the Security Certification, Monitoring and Response team reports to the Director, until a permanent DCE takes up the role.
+Fred as DCE has responsibility for AvSec, the Aviation Security Support team and the Operational Quality Assurance team.

 John and his team lead the organisation’s strategy and set strategic objectives.
 They develop regulatory policy and manage international relationships to implement CAA and New Zealand’s objectives.
 This is supported by the delivery of operational policy, strengthened by regulatory practice design and robust process improvement.
 They make sure emerging technologies are safely integrated into the aviation regulatory system.
 Teams that make up this group are: